top of page

 My Approach

-Claire brings a gentle approach to her work with families, fostering a warm and supportive environment where clients feel comfortable and understood.
-Her areas of practice include assessing and diagnosing autism (ASERT training certificate), as well as ADHD, learning disabilities, emotional regulation, behavioural challenges, anxiety, and depression.
+Her areas of practice include the assessment and diagnosis of autism (ASERT training certificate), ADHD, learning disabilities, emotional regulation difficulties, behavioural challenges, anxiety, and depression.

-Outside of her professional pursuits, she enjoys spending quality time with her family (including her cats), indulging in her passion for food, and watching crime documentaries.
+Outside of her professional work, Claire enjoys spending quality time with her family, including her cats (Marv & Benny) indulging in her love of good food, and watching crime documentaries.

 We acknowledge that there are 46 treaties and other agreements that cover the territory now called Ontario.
 We are thankful to be able to work and live in these territories.
 We are thankful to the First Nations, Metis and Inuit people who have cared for these territories since time immemorial and who continue to contribute to the strength of Ontario and to all communities across the province.